liz3/blog/content/posts/2024-06-21-eink-display.md

 let result = socket.write_all(&bytes);
 ```

-This is actually pretty cool, it is a very c like api which is like so wrapping my head around it was not hard.
+This is actually pretty cool, it is a very c like api, so wrapping my head around it was not hard.

 **A small catch: With the amount the embassy rs runtime takes + the wifi stack, we fill up the RAM of the pico very fast.
-Making it unable to have a entire image (800 * 400 /2) bytes to hold the image.**
+Making it unable to have a entire image (800 * 400 /2) bytes available on top.**

-But we can work around that, by directly sending the data through to the waveshare display, because the stack is not slow, speed is not a issue.
+But we can work around that, by directly sending the data through to the waveshare display, because the stack is not slow, so speed is not a issue.
-Since the display itself only starts actually updating the display on the refresh command, it is inheritly able to handle the entire data size.
+Since the display itself only starts actually updating the displayed content on the refresh command, it is inherently able to handle the entire data size.

 So basically we need to just connect to our remote source and then transfer the data directly to the display driver:
 ```rust